kaanokay/samCRISPR/README.md

 ### Cite samCRISPR
-'It will be added soon'
+'It will be added soon.'